Not Drowning, Waving

 Not Drowning, Waving (styled as not drowning, waving) are a musical group formed in Melbourne, Australia, in 1983 by David Bridie and John Phillips.
-Their music combined elements of rock, ambient music and world music; their lyrics dealt with characteristically Australian topics: word-pictures of landscapes and people, the seasons, and some political issues – such as Indonesia's invasion of East Timor.
-The group released six studio albums and two soundtracks until disbanding in 1994, they briefly reformed in 2001, 2003 and 2005–2006.
+Their music combines elements of rock, ambient music and world music; their lyrics deal with characteristically Australian topics: word-pictures of landscapes and people, the seasons, and some political issues – such as Indonesia's invasion of East Timor.
+The group have released six studio albums and two soundtracks before disbanding in 1994.
+They have briefly reformed in 2001, 2003, 2005–2006 and 2025–present.
 From 2005 to 2007, they issued three compilation albums.
 Not Drowning, Waving won the ARIA Award for Best Independent Release at the ARIA Music Awards of 1992 for Proof, their soundtrack for the 1991 film of the same name.
-In 1991, Bridie and fellow members of Not Drowning, Waving, formed a side-project, My Friend the Chocolate Cake to play more acoustic-based material.
-In 2025, Not Drowning, Waving reformed with George Telek to produce a series of live shows and a new studio album, Malira.
+In 1991, Bridie and fellow members of Not Drowning, Waving, formed a side-project, My Friend the Chocolate Cake, to play more acoustic-based material.
+In 2025, Not Drowning, Waving again reformed, with George Telek, to produce a series of live shows and a new studio album, Malira.

 History

 1983–1985: Beginnings and Another Pond

-Not Drowning, Waving were formed in Melbourne, Australia in 1983 by David Bridie and John Phillips.
-Bridie and Phillips are trained in classical music and met when Bridie, on keyboards, was composing a track, "Moving Around" and asked Phillips to provide guitar.
+Not Drowning, Waving were formed in Melbourne, Australia, in 1983 by David Bridie and John Phillips.
+Bridie and Phillips are trained in classical music and met when Bridie, on keyboards, was composing a track, "Moving Around", and asked Phillips to provide guitar.
 Their name is derived from Stevie Smith's poem "Not Waving but Drowning".
 Rowan McKinnon soon joined on bass guitar and they recorded "Moving Around" with a drum machine.
-Other atmospheric instrumentals were recorded at the LaTrobe University's music department's studio.
+Other atmospheric instrumentals were recorded at LaTrobe University's music department studio.
 "Moving Around" was released as their debut single in April 1984 on the Rampant Records label.
 Tim Cole on vocals and Russel Bradley on drums joined the group.
 Another Pond was released in January 1985.
 In September 1985, the band released a dance single, "Mr Pooh, (Do Be a Don't Be)".